atolab/zenoh-web/README.md

 ## License

 This project is licensed under the [MIT license](LICENSE).
-This project is based on [tokio-rs website](https://github.com/tokio-rs/website)

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Eclispe fog05 by you, shall be licensed as Eclipse Public License 2.0 or Apache 2.0, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Tokio by you, shall be licensed as MIT, without any additional terms or conditions.